elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-web.md

 }
 ```

-Notice that we replaced the `WriteLine` activity with the `WriteHttpResponse` activity which comes from the `Elsa.Http` package.

-Restart your application and navigate to https://localhost:5001/run-workflow
+Restart your app and navigate to https://localhost:5001/run-workflow.
+The browser should now display the message.
-This time around, you should see the following response:

 ![Response](/installation/response.png)

-### Exposing workflows as endpoints
+### Example 3: Workflows as HTTP Endpoints

 In addition to programmatically invoking workflows, you can also create workflows that themselves are routable via HTTP.
-In other words, instead of creating a controller, you can create a workflow that itself acts like a controller in the sense that it can handle HTTP requests and provide an HTTP response.

 To enable this, we need to add the `WorkflowsMiddleware` ASP.NET middleware component to the request pipeline.

-To do so, add the following line right before `app.Run();`:
+In `Program.cs`, add the following line before app.Run();:

 ```clike
 app.UseWorkflows();
 ```

-Now we can create workflows that expose themselves as endpoints so that we can trigger them directly over HTTP.
-Let's look at an example.

-First, create a new workflow class using the **workflow builder API** that starts with the `HttpEndpoint` activity (which acts as a workflow trigger) and ends with the `WriteHttpResponse` activity:
+Create a new workflow class with HTTP capabilities:

+**Workflows/HttpHelloWorld.cs:**

 ```clike
 using Elsa.Http;